-Today, we'd like to share some of our favorite freemium tools to help effectively communicate with your audience, tell your brand's story, and better understand your community.
+Today, we'd like to share some of our favorite "freemium" tools to help effectively communicate with your audience, tell your brand's story, and better understand your community.

 These mobile-friendly tools have little or no overhead, attentive support teams, and measurement tools so you can determine what works best.

 Wordpress is a user-friendly content management system (CMS) that lets you create quality content optimized for both people and search engines.
 WordPress can be utilized as a website provider or a blogging platform.
-For this snippet, we will be focusing on the benefits of using it as a blog platform in your content marketing efforts.
+For this snippet, we'll be focusing on the benefits of using it as a blog platform in your content marketing efforts.

-People love WordPress because technical ability is not required and it genuinely benefits the content marketer on a budget.
+People love WordPress because technical ability isn't required and it genuinely benefits the content marketer on a budget.
 WordPress offers thousands of easy-to-use customization options, a loyal support community, and a scheduling feature that allows you to write a quick post and publish it in the future.
 If readers like what you have to say, they can easily share your content to their social media profiles with the click of a button.

 Tip: Need inspiration for future blog posts?
-Look for ideas in this Copyblogger post How to Find More Content Ideas than You'll Ever be Able to Create.
+Look for ideas in this Copyblogger post How to Find More Content Ideas Than You'll Ever be Able to Create.

 MailChimp has an impressive brand personality.
-Their support rocks and they love to give away free stuff.
+Their support rocks, and they love to give away free stuff.
 MailChimp has an easy to use interface, various templates to choose from, a library of resources, and an enthusiastic monkey helping you along the way.
 What else could you ask for from an email marketing solution?

 My favorite part is the analytics.
 I'm a little obsessed with the real-time analytics that track the activity of each subscriber.
-It shows you when they open the message, where they click through and how the CTR and open rates match up against industry standards.
-Each campaign can be linked to your Google Analytics to track where your subscriber goes beyond the click through in your email.
+It shows you when they open the message, where they click-through and how the CTR and open rates match up against industry standards.
+Each campaign can be linked to your Google Analytics to track where your subscriber goes beyond the click-through in your email.

 Tip: Install the email subscribe button on your website and add the tab on your Facebook brand page to grow your subscriber list.
-Starting from scratch?
-Try these email list building tips from Waldow Social to help get the ball rolling!

 3. HARO (Help A Reporter Out)